Anthony Todd

 Product Designer

-Todd is a Product Designer who translates ambiguous human behavior into scalable design direction.
+Todd is a Product Designer who can help you translate ambiguous user signals into design systems that are influenced by user behavior.

-He is a Colorado based designer open to opportunities.
-As for his prior experience, Todd has 5 years designing products for B2B, B2C, and Agentic teams.
+Based in Colorado with 5 years designing for B2B, B2C, and Agentic SaaS teams.

 My design principles are tied to actual outcomes, avoiding any assumptions built in the dark.